Academic year 2022/23

 • The total amount pledged stood at £33.14 million.

 Note: these figures reflect the cumulative total of pledges since September 2021.
-Those that are currently available can be found at Search funding opportunities (manage-apprenticeships.service.gov.uk).
+Those that are currently available can be found at Search funding opportunities (manage-apprenticeships.service.gov.uk) (opens in a new tab).

 Applications